vladvdg/googlesheets-scripts/README.md

 # googlesheets-scripts
-A collection of Google Apps Script that I've worked on over time.
+A short collection of Google Apps Script that I've worked on over time.